awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-unlimited-mode-concepts.md

 The `unlimited` mode is a credit configuration option for burstable performance instances\.
 It can be enabled or disabled at any time for a running or stopped instance\.
 You can set `unlimited` as the default credit option at the account level per AWS Region, per burstable performance instance family, so that all new burstable performance instances in the account launch using the default credit option\.

-**Note**
-T3 and T3a instances are launched as `unlimited` by default\.
-T2 instances are launched as `standard` by default\.
-You can change the default at the account level per AWS Region\.
-For more information, see [Setting the default credit specification for the account](burstable-performance-instances-how-to.md#burstable-performance-instance-set-default-credit-specification-for-account)\.

 ## How Unlimited burstable performance instances work<a name="how-burstable-performance-instances-unlimited-works"></a>

 If a burstable performance instance configured as `unlimited` depletes its CPU credit balance, it can spend *surplus* credits to burst beyond the [baseline](burstable-credits-baseline-concepts.md#baseline_performance)\.
 When its CPU utilization falls below the baseline, it uses the CPU credits that it earns to pay down the surplus credits that it spent earlier\.
 The ability to earn CPU credits to pay down surplus credits enables Amazon EC2 to average the CPU utilization of an instance over a 24\-hour period\.
 If the average CPU usage over a 24\-hour period exceeds the baseline, the instance is billed for the additional usage at a flat additional rate per vCPU\-hour\.